ScoopInstaller/Scoop/README.md

 - Eliminates [User Account Control](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/) (UAC) prompt notifications.
 - Hides the graphical user interface (GUI) of wizard-style installers.
-- Prevents polluting the `PATH` environment variable which occurs when many apps are installed on the device.
+- Prevents polluting the `PATH` environment variable.
+Normally, this variable gets cluttered as different apps are installed on the device.
 - Avoids unexpected side effects from installing and uninstalling apps.
 - Resolves and installs dependencies automatically.
 - Performs all the necessary steps to get an app to a working state.